Healthy Homes Assessment Iona

 Home Assessments Iona for Rental Properties

-There are many things to be able to examine when conducting a house inspection to determine whether your rental property is in compliance with the requirements of the Healthy Homes Standard.
+There are many concerns you should look for during the house review to determine if your rental property meets the requirements of the Healthy Homes Standard.
 There are a few examples:

-The repercussions of not having an Healthy home in relation to the Residential Tenancies Act and consequently falling on the wrong side of an ruling on tenancy solutions ruling could be significant for landlords and property managers.
-For specialist advice, call today and book your rental properties home assessment.
+The repercussions of not having the Healthy Home in accordance with The Residential Tenancies Act and consequently being on the wrong side of an tenant services ruling can be extremely costly for property managers and landlords.
+For expert guidance, contact us today to schedule your rental property house assessment.

 home assessments for rental properties